-Taste- and texture-wise, these cinnamon brown sugar cookies fall somewhere between a traditional chocolate chip cookie, a snickerdoodle cookie, and a gingersnap: they have a puffy, chewy texture and a hint of spice from some cinnamon and ground cloves.
+Taste- and texture-wise, these cinnamon brown sugar cookies fall somewhere between our chewy chocolate chip cookies with coconut oil, a snickerdoodle cookie, and a classic gingersnap: they have a puffy, chewy texture and a hint of spice from some cinnamon and ground cloves.
 This brown sugar cookie recipe has very quickly become one of my favorite holiday cookie recipes: They're just so cozy.

 Our basic order of operations

 - Stir or whisk eggs, brown sugar, and melted butter together in a medium bowl.
 (You can do this with a hand mixer on medium speed, or in the bowl of a stand mixer fitted with the paddle attachment if you prefer.)
 Pro tip: If you have the time, let the eggs come to room temperature for half an hour or so on the counter before you bake.
 They'll incorporate more smoothly into the dough if they aren't cold!

 - Use a spatula to fold in the dry ingredients (all purpose flour, cinnamon, cloves, salt, and baking soda), and stir until everything is just combined.
 The cookie dough should be relatively thick and soft.
 It's ready to bake right away - you don't need to chill it!